 Families have often voiced questions regarding disability in the education sector.
 Nan Jensen, who has been running our Trust and Welfare Guardianship seminars and Legal Clinics, specializes in Disability Law and ran seminars on legal issues in education this year.
-2017 second half of year dates announced.

 The Ministry of Health Disability Support Services now include access to Respite (including Carer Support) under Individualised Funding, for eligible families.
 This creates new, flexible ways of taking a break.
 This seminar will explore all aspects of Individualised Funding including Respite.
-No more of these seminars will run in 2017.

 We are now running a brand new seminar giving options on 4 options of living arrangements for a person with a disability.
-2017 second half of year dates announced.

 Planning for Adulthood – The Legal Framework around Disability and Disability Rights – (Previously known as Trust and Welfare Guardianship)

 Disability Connect proudly announces our new and expanded seminar ‘Planning for Adulthood – The Legal Framework around Disability and Disability Rights’.
 This seminar was previously called Trusts and Welfare Guardianship.
 We have added more content and we emphasise this seminar is applicable to the general community, including of course those families dealing with disability.
-2017 second half of year dates announced.

 Sexuality Workshop – for anyone education young people and adults with special needs